WWeIce-breakers are a great means to help a choir to bond; many can be fun, productive, and have positive results for our group.

 4. Eyes-closed ice-breakers

 When everyone’s eyes are closed, all participants can connect to one another in a different way.
 This is a great idea, even when singing a piece of music, as students frequently feel more connected to the ensemble.
 An example of an eyes-closed ice-breaker is asking the choir to count to 10 aloud, only one voice at a time.
 No student can speak more than once.
-Each number must be said clearly and all alone.
+Students must clearly and individually say each number.
 If two voices say the same number at the same time, the choir must start over again.
 When the group successfully counts to 10, the exercise can be expanded to 15 or 20.
 This exercise teaches the value of silence and everyone’s sense of belonging regardless of whether they choose to speak or just listen.
-Each individual will succeed when the goal is reached!
+When each individual reaches this collective goal, they will feel a big sense of accomplishment.

 5. Multiple Right Answers

-When students are asked questions that have no wrong answer, they will be less fearful to answer.
+If you ask students questions that have no wrong answers, they will be less fearful to answer.
 It is great to have students get to know more about each other, and this type of activity allows students to get to know things about each other.
 Some basic “personal” questions where all students can feel successful :

 - Mcdonalds or Burger King?